Skip to main content

 This is an opportunity to show how your overall experience matches the requirements of the job.
 Use it to draw together different experiences under one core skill.

-For example, 'teamwork' could include group projects, youth club, and travel experience - particularly if you have not referred to these earlier in terms of skills gained.
-Also highlight IT skills, languages, driving licence, etc. if not already listed.
+For example, you might demonstrate your aptitude for 'teamwork' through your participation in group projects, youth club(s), and travel experience - particularly if you have not referred to skills gained through these activities elsewhere.
+Make sure to highlight your IT skills, languages spoken, driving licence, etc. if not already listed.

 Referees

 List two or three referees (including one academic reference) on your CV.
-Get permission before you use someone as a referee, and include their name, job title, address, email, and telephone number.
-You can also say 'Referees available on request' on your CV instead of listing them, but if an employer wants to contact them, you will have to provide details so make sure you have at least two who will be able to tell them how great you are.
+Get someone's permission before you use them as a referee, and include their name, job title, (work) address, (work) email, and telephone number.
+You can also say 'References available on request' on your CV instead of listing them, but if an employer wants to contact your referees you will have to provide details, so make sure you have at least two who will be able to tell them how great you are.

 Types of CV